Dundalk F.C.

-Dundalk Football Club (/dʌnˈdɔː(l)k/ dun-DAW(L)K) is a professional football club that competes in the League of Ireland.
+Dundalk Football Club (/dʌnˈdɔː(l)k/ dun-DAW(L)K) is a professional football club that competes in the League of Ireland Premier Division, the top tier of football in the Republic of Ireland.
 It was founded in 1903 as Dundalk G.N.R., the works-team of the Great Northern Railway.
 It is based in Dundalk, County Louth and its home ground is Oriel Park.
 The club crest is three martlets on a shield, which was adopted from the town's coat of arms.
-The team's traditional kit colours are white shirts (which give the team their nickname 'the Lilywhites') with black shorts and white or black socks.
-As of the end of the 2025 season, they are the League of Ireland First Division Champions and Leinster Senior Cup holders.
+The team's traditional kit colours are white shirts (giving the team their nickname 'the Lilywhites') with black shorts and white or black socks.
+The Dundalk women's team competes in the Women's Development League (WDL), the second tier of women's football in Ireland.

 Dundalk were a junior club until they were invited to join the Leinster Senior League in 1922–23.
 After four seasons at that level, they were elected to the League of Ireland for the 1926–27 season.
 Six seasons later, they became the first club from outside Dublin to win the league title.
-They are the only club to have won a league title or an FAI Cup in every decade since the 1930s, with four distinct eras of success: the mid-1960s led by Alan Fox, the late-1970s/early-1980s under Jim McLaughlin, the late-1980s/early-1990s under Turlough O'Connor, and the 2010s led by Stephen Kenny.
-They have won 48 trophies at national level as of 2025, including 14 League titles and 12 FAI Cups (with four League and Cup 'Doubles'), and have won a further 21 trophies at All-Ireland and provincial level (Note: see Honours).
-They were also the winners of both the first and the most recent All-Ireland club competitions.
+They are the only club to have won a league title or an FAI Cup in every decade since the 1930s, with four distinct eras of success: the mid-1960s, the late-1970s/early-1980s under Jim McLaughlin, the late-1980s/early-1990s under Turlough O'Connor, and the 2010s led by Stephen Kenny.
+They have won 48 trophies at national level as of 2025, including 14 League titles and 12 FAI Cups (with four League and Cup 'Doubles'), and have won a further 21 trophies at All-Ireland and provincial level.
+(Note: see Honours) They were also the winners of both the first and the most recent All-Ireland club competitions.

 They made their European debut in the 1963–64 European Cup, and that season became the first Irish side to win an away match in Europe.
 Their best performance in the European Cup was in 1979–80, when they reached the last 16, and they reached the last 16 of the European Cup Winners' Cup in 1981–82.
 They are the only Irish club to have qualified more than once for the Europa League group stage and, in 2016–17, they became the first team from Ireland to both win points and win a match at that level of European competition.
-They remain the only Irish team to have won points in the Europa League group stage as of the 2025–26 European season.
+They remain the only Irish team to have won points in the Europa League group stage as of the 2026–27 European season.